 At its meeting in February 2012, the Fire Authority delegated authority to the Audit and Performance Management Committee to consider and approve the annual Statement of Accounts.
-The Committee will also receive the Audit Findings Report and will sign the Letter of Representation, as those charged with governance.
+The Committee (now the Standards, Audit and Performance Committee) will also receive the Audit Findings Report and will sign the Letter of Representation, as those charged with governance.